mxdvl/clare/content/words/down-by-the-river.md

 With iPhone-shots and faux-warm filters.

-Selflessly, she waits
+Patiently, she waits

 As the season dictates

 That all that is present

 Is life.